 (2010-2022-2023)

+{Editor’s Note: There are several proposed changes in this document that are included without supporting material.
+These changes are based on the characteristics of prototypes, commercial devices, or off-the-shelf devices.
+Before updating the ITU-R documentation to match these types of equipment, it is necessary for this information to be carefully considered in terms of compatibility with other radio communication services.}

 1 General explanation of concerns

 Telescopes of the radio astronomy service (RAS) are designed to achieve strong isolation from ambient radiation and have been placed in remote locations whenever possible, to enable detection of cosmic phenomena wherever they may occur on the sky (although typically above about 5-degree elevation).
 However, both cosmic and man-made signals which cross the main beam are received with very high gain, owing to the large apertures needed to detect weak cosmic signals.
 For man-made signals the combination of high receiving gain and high incident signal strength could suffice to permanently degrade the performance of a RAS receiver, or perhaps even destroy it.
 This Report describes the means by which the corresponding incident power flux-density (pfd) may be ascertained.

-The nature of the possible damage of concern to the RAS is not necessarily complete burnout of the receiver input stages.
+The nature of the possible damage of concern to the RAS is not limited to complete burnout of the receiver input stages and also includes permanent degradation of receiver performance due to repeated exposure to lower power signals.
 Because the RAS has large investments in antenna collecting area it is necessary to use this most efficiently, so a long-term degradation of even 10% in the noise figure of a receiver input would be sufficient to warrant replacement.
 Servicing of input stages is time-consuming and expensive since cycling of cryogenic systems is involved and recent RAS instruments employ arrays of antennas and/or receiving elements numbering anywhere from tens to hundreds.

 Receivers used by the RAS are designed to provide the lowest possible receiver noise temperatures to allow study of the widest possible range of astronomical signal levels.
 Receiver input stages are coupled directly to the antenna outputs without input filters or other components, since even very small losses can introduce significant levels of thermal noise.
 The amplifiers and mixers used in the input stages for high frequency observations necessarily require components with very small physical dimensions which limit their power-handling capacity.